 pidoh.mapledns.net

-4. Leave regular ipv4 and ipv6 DNS settings unchanged.
-They will only be used for initial bootstrapping of DoT/DoH.
+4. Leave your regular IPv4 and IPv6 DNS settings unchanged — they are only used for initial DoT/DoH bootstrapping.